 The filming itself began in August 1975 and took about six months.

 Edith and Frank would later indicate it was punishing work, emotionally as well as physically.
 Most of the participants had never made a movie before.
 Francis was injured more than once.
 At some point, the inexperienced and difficult director was fired; Frank, with no qualifications at all, took over.
-Some accounts indicate that the series was supposed to comprise thirteen films but only ten could be cut together.
+Although the series was supposed to comprise thirteen films, only ten could be cut together.

 Frank would remember it as if through a haze, with the Renaissance episode at the heart of the overall experience: